 Emma graduated from The University of Tasmania with a Bachelor of Performing Arts and co-founded Second Storey Theatre Productions (SSTP) with fellow graduates.
 Her first professional works, Salmon & GUN were produced in SSTP’s debut year.
 She received a Writer in Residence grant through the Tasmanian Writers Centre and an Emerging Writers grant through Arts TAS to write and direct Leaving with SSTP.

 In 2004, living in Melbourne, Emma ran away in a ’78 Bedford van and found herself traveling and working though out Australia.
 As a Disability Support Worker she worked in aboriginal and islander specific care, mental health, high needs disability care and disability ageing.
 These experiences have afforded Emma a chance to glimpse what it is to live with priorities so pervasive that the idea of heading to the theatre is akin to handing a flute to a tree.

 Her desire to bridge the many disparate paths she has taken drives Emma to make work that respects those who have shared their stories along the way.

-Emma is Writer in Residence for Indel-ABILITY Arts in Brisbane and continues to work with young people with a disability at Empowered Futures.
+Since moving to Brisbane in 2015, Emma has collaborated with Indelability Arts and continues to work with young people with a disability at Empowered Futures.
 She is currently working on a series of six plays under the banner - Let's Speak Of The Unspoken

 PRODUCED WORKS | READINGS